candydasein/tic-tac-toe-client/README.md

 User stories were:

-	    -The player should be able to log in with credentials, log out, and change their password -The player should be able to choose spaces on a grid to place an X or O -The player must be able to know if they won, lost, or tied -The player must be able to play again without refreshing the page -The player should be immersed in some kind of fun or weird feeling
+The player should be able to log in with credentials, log out, and change their password The player should be able to choose spaces on a grid to place an X or O The player must be able to know if they won, lost, or tied The player must be able to play again without refreshing the page The player should be immersed in some kind of fun or weird feeling